gao-lab/SLAT/docs/index.md

 To get started with ``scSLAT``, check out our {doc}`installation guide <install>` and {doc}`tutorials <tutorials>`.

 ## Contributing to scSLAT
 Single-cell spatial omics is still developing rapidly.
 We are happy about your contributions!
-Please submit Pull requests on our [Github Repo](https://github.com/gao-lab/SLAT) .We think your contribution will make a big difference to community!
+Please submit Pull requests on our [Github Repo](https://github.com/gao-lab/SLAT).
+We think your contribution will make a big difference to community!

 ```{eval-rst}